redis/redis-doc/topics/cluster-spec.md

 The `SETSLOT` subcommand is used to assign a slot to a specific node ID if the `SETSLOT <slot> NODE` form is used.
 Otherwise the slot can be set in the two special states `MIGRATING` and `IMPORTING`.
-Those two special states are used in order to migrate an hash slot from one node to another.
+Those two special states are used in order to migrate a hash slot from one node to another.

-* When a slot is set as MIGRATING, the node will accept all the requests for queries that are about this hash slot, but only if the key in question exists, otherwise the query is forwarded using a `-ASK` redirection to the node that is target of the migration.
+* When a slot is set as MIGRATING, the node will accept all queries that are about this hash slot, but only if the key in question exists, otherwise the query is forwarded using a `-ASK` redirection to the node that is target of the migration.
-* When a slot is set as IMPORTING, the node will accept all the requests for queries that are about this hash slot, but only if the request is preceded by an `ASKING` command.
-Otherwise if not `ASKING` command was given by the client, the query is redirected to the real hash slot owner via a `-MOVED` redirection error, like would happen normally.
+* When a slot is set as IMPORTING, the node will accept all queries that are about this hash slot, but only if the request is preceded by an `ASKING` command.
+If the `ASKING` command was not given by the client, the query is redirected to the real hash slot owner via a `-MOVED` redirection error, as would happen normally.

-Let's make this more clear with an example of hash slot migration.
+Let's make this clearer with an example of hash slot migration.
 Assume that we have two Redis master nodes, called A and B.
 We want to move hash slot 8 from A to B, so we issue commands like this: